st-tech/zozo-shift15m/DATASHEET.md

 ##### ```Is there a label or target associated with each instance?
 If so, please provide a description.```

 ##### ```Is any information missing from individual instances?
 If so, please provide a description, explaining why this information is missing (e.g., because it was unavailable).
 This does not include intentionally removed information, but might include, e.g., redacted text.```
+Items that do not belong to the main categories, such that underwear and background images for collage, are missing.
+The items field consists only of items that belong to the main categories, but the original outfit may contain items other than these.

 ##### ```Are relationships between individual instances made explicit (e.g., users’ movie ratings, social network links)?
 If so, please describe how these relationships are made explicit.```